mssola/td/README.md

 ## TODO

-- Treat errors on create and rename.
+- Treat errors on create, update, delete...
 - Commands such as: status, diff.
 - timeouts